codein/food_truck/README.md

 * Identify and remove duplicate food trucks in same location with the same ownership.
 * use grunt to minify the compiled js.
 * Add ability to narrow down to a location using a search inplimentation.
+* use nginx to load balance
+* use redis to cache results